-An approximate posteria expectation calculation.
-Is this only for approximate bayesian inference, or does it work for indirect inference too?
-Other things?
+An approximate posterior expectation calculation.
+Is this only for approximate bayesian inference, or does it work for other things too?

 Expectation Propagation is exact in the large data limit

 Guillaume Dehaene, Neurosciences, UNIGE

 Expectation Propagation (EP, Minka 2001) is a popular algorithm for approximating posterior distributions.
 While it is known empirically to give good approximations at a low computational cost (Nickisch and Rasmussen, 2008), it’s also very poorly understood.
 In this talk, I will present some new results on EP in the large-data limit.
 I will show that Gaussian-EP iterations asymptotically behave like the Newton algorithm, from which it follows that Gaussian-EP is asymptotically exact.
 I will then give an upper bound on the errors of the EP approximation and show that their decay speed compares favorably to the errors of the Laplace approximation of the posterior.

 These theoretical results can be used to inform practical use of EP, and I will give some advice for implementation of the method.

 We revisit expectation propagation (EP) as a prototype for scalable algorithms that partition big datasets into many parts and analyze each part in parallel to perform inference of shared parameters.
 The algorithm should be particularly efficient for hierarchical models, for which the EP algorithm works on the shared parameters (hyperparameters) of the model.